rupert648/dot-herder/README.md

 ## Using DotHerder

-1. Create a YAML configuration file (or use the existing one under config.yaml) listing the dotfiles you want to search for.
+1. Use the existing yaml file (under `config.yaml`) or create your own config, this contains a list of the dotfiles you want to search for.
 Here's an example:

    ```yaml
    dotfiles: